danhlutz/code_red/class_00.md

 ## Before Class 0

 1. Read Chapter 1 of the book.
 The author includes lots of code samples.
-Try to read them, but if you don't understand them, that's fine.
+For Class 0 you don't need to type in the samples, but I do want you to try to read them,and think about what the code is doing.
+Python is more readable than you may imagine.
+If you don't understand them, that's fine.
 Understanding will come later.
 2. Install Python on your computer:
 * Use Anaconda Python, Python 2.7 version.
 This installs Python plus many of the scientific libraries used by Python data scientists. (https://www.continuum.io/downloads)